iWaraxe/CriticalThinking/lectures/en/lecture-06-ai-ethics-arena.md

 ### [seq:040] Equal Access for All?

 ###### SCRIPT
 Here's a tough one: AI tools cost money to run.
 Premium versions work better than free ones.
 Students with paid ChatGPT get better help than those without.
 Is this fair?
-It's like some students having calculators while others use pencil and paper.
-How do we ensure AI doesn't increase inequality?
+But here's a game-changer: companies like DeepSeek are releasing "open weights" models – basically free, powerful AI that anyone can use!
+While U.S. companies often keep their best AI locked behind paywalls, Chinese companies are making cutting-edge AI available to everyone.
+It's like some students having calculators while others use pencil and paper, except now someone's giving out free graphing calculators!
 Should AI access be a human right?

 ###### VISUAL
 - Digital divide illustration
 - Premium vs Free AI comparison
+- NEW: Open vs Closed AI models diagram
 - Global access map showing disparities
-- Fairness scales tipping
+- Fairness scales tipping toward open access

 ###### NOTES
 - Cost of running AI models
 - Educational inequality concerns
 - Some countries blocking AI entirely
+- NEW: Open weights movement (2024-2025): DeepSeek leading with MIT-licensed models
+- China's open approach vs US/EU closed approach creating new dynamics
+- Cost-effectiveness: DeepSeek R1-0528 provides state-of-the-art performance at fraction of cost

 ###### REFLECTION
 Deep discussion questions:
 - Should schools provide equal AI access?
 - Is using paid AI for homework unfair?
 - How can we level the playing field?
+- NEW: Are open weights models better for global equality?
+- Should governments require AI companies to share their models?
+- Is China's open approach more ethical than closed Western models?

 ---